Fannie Flagg: Acting

-During the 1970s, Flagg was a fixture on game show panels.
-She is best known for her appearances on the game show Match Game (normally occupying the lower right-hand seat next to regular panelist Richard Dawson).
+During the 1970s, Flagg often appeared on game show panels, most notably Match Game (normally occupying the lower right-hand seat next to regular panelist Richard Dawson).
+In 1975, Flagg appeared on the game show Tattletales with Dick Sargent.
 Her stage acting credits include the short-lived 1978 Broadway play Patio/Porch and the original 1978 Broadway production of The Best Little Whorehouse in Texas (succeeding Carlin Glynn).
 She appeared in the films Five Easy Pieces (1970), Some of My Best Friends Are...
 (1971), Stay Hungry (1976), Grease (1978), and Crazy in Alabama (1999).

 As well as minor roles in various television shows, she appeared as the Amazon Doctor in the 1975 pilot The New Original Wonder Woman with Lynda Carter.
 She is also known for being a regular on The New Dick Van Dyke Show, where for two seasons she played Mike Preston, sister to Van Dyke's character Dick Preston, and for her role as Cassie Bowman in all 30 episodes of the 1980-81 sitcom version of Harper Valley PTA starring Barbara Eden.
 She also appeared several times as a victim of alien abduction on the talk show parody Fernwood 2 Night in 1977.
 During the 1960s and 1970s, Flagg recorded two comedy albums with various skits that included many parodies of Lady Bird Johnson and Martha Mitchell.